 When to see a doctor

 Your heart is made up of four chambers — two upper (atria) and two lower (ventricles).
-The rhythm of your heart is normally controlled by the sinus node, an area of specialized cells in the right atrium.
+The rhythm of your heart is normally controlled by the sinus node, an area of specialized cells in the right upper heart chamber (atrium).

-This natural pacemaker produces the electrical impulses that trigger each heartbeat.
-From the sinus node, electrical impulses travel across the atria to the ventricles, causing them to contract and pump blood to your lungs and body.
+This natural pacemaker produces electrical signals that trigger each heartbeat.
+From the sinus node, electrical signals travel across the atria to the ventricles, causing them to contract and pump blood to your lungs and body.

-If you have sick sinus syndrome, your sinus node isn't functioning properly, causing your heart rate to be too slow (bradycardia), too fast (tachycardia) or irregular.
+If you have sick sinus syndrome, your sinus node isn't working properly, causing your heart rate to be too slow (bradycardia), too fast (tachycardia) or irregular.

 - Sinus arrest.
-The sinus node activity pauses, causing skipped beats.
+Signals from the sinus node pause, causing skipped beats.

 - Bradycardia-tachycardia syndrome.
-The heart rate alternates between abnormally fast and slow rhythms, usually with a long pause (asystole) between heartbeats.
+The heart rate alternates between abnormally slow and fast rhythms, usually with a long pause (asystole) between heartbeats.

 What makes the sinus node misfire?

-When your heart's natural pacemaker isn't working properly, your heart can't perform as efficiently as it should.
+When your heart's natural pacemaker isn't working properly, your heart can't work as well as it should.
 This can lead to: